RickRieger/jquery-jeopardy/README.md

 If the user is incorrect, display a message telling them so along with the correct answer.

-If the user is correct, dispaly a congradulatory message!
+If the user is correct, display a congradulatory message!

 #### 5. Keeping score